Trump calls off Florida segment of GOP National Convention

 Cory Burkarth, a spokesperson for the city of Charlotte, said Thursday, “We have an agreement in place with the Republican National Committee to host a substantially scaled down business meeting and that is what we are planning to do.”

-The RNC had raised more than $35 million in contributions earmarked for the convention since 2017, according to an analysis of campaign finance disclosures by The Associated Press.
+The RNC had raised over $35 million in contributions earmarked for the convention since 2017, according to an analysis of campaign finance disclosures by The Associated Press.
 The list of donors to the now-canceled event reads like a who’s who of industry titans, power brokers and wealthy Republicans.

 The RNC’s convention committee had spent $9.5 million through June.
 But that doesn’t take into account the spending of the local host committee, which pledged to raise $70 million.